 - Part-time working;

-- Job share:
+- Job share;

 - Flexible working hours;

 - Term time only working; or

-- Occasional working from home.
+- Occasional working from home, for those whose job role is based at Frome Town Hall or the Frome Town Council estate.

-How to apply 7
+7 How to apply

 Anyone considering flexible working should first discuss with their Line Manager the reasons for the request to change their working pattern and how they think it could work.
-A formal application can then be made in writing to the Town Clerk.
+A formal application can then be made in writing to the Line Manager and Business Manager.
 It should set out clearly:

-- The desired change in working pattern; - How it will impact upon the work of the Council; - How the employee will manage their work to ensure there is no loss in efficiency; - The impact of the change of the work pattern on the employee's colleagues; - How any potential problems will be overcome; and - When the employee wishes to start the new way of working.
+- The line manager's initial response to the request (whether positive or negative and if negative then the reasons for supporting this view) - The desired change in working pattern; - How it will impact upon the work of the Council; - How the employee will manage their work to ensure there is no loss in efficiency; - The impact of the change of the work pattern on the employee's colleagues; - How any potential problems will be overcome; and - When the employee wishes to start the new way of working.

-Meeting to Consider the Request 8
+8 Meeting to Consider the Request

-All applications will be considered fully at a meeting with the Town Clerk (or a Panel of the Council Matters Committee if in relation to the Town Clerk).
+All applications will be considered fully at a meeting with the Line Manager and Business Manager (or the Leader if in relation to the Town Clerk).